-In my part of the world, the end of May is time to prepare for hurricane season.
-That means stocking the pantry with non-perishable staples, bottled water, fresh batteries and other necessities needed to survive for days should the worse happen.
+In my part of the world, May means it’s time to prepare for hurricane season.
+That includes stocking the pantry with non-perishable staples, bottled water, fresh batteries and other necessities needed to survive for days should the worse happen.
 It also means reviewing evacuation routes, updating contact information and making sure that the “bug-out” bag has everything we’ll need if we have to evacuate.

 In my lifetime, we’ve only evacuated twice and two other times we’ve been without power for more than a day – actually a full week both times.
 We’ve been lucky.
 We also know it only takes one storm to change everything.
 So, each May we get ready.